David Lan: Awards and honours

 ‘David is a polymath parallel who has built connections between the world of the social sciences, inter-continental understandings and the humanities and performing arts.
 He has applied these talents while leading theatre companies both artistically and practically with their building projects.

 David first trained as an actor before beginning to write and direct for the theatre.
 When he moved to London in the 1970s, he took a degree in Social Anthropology, followed by a PhD which would be published in 1985 as Guns and Rain: Guerrillas and Spirit Mediums in Zimbabwe, an original study of the role of rural, religious practitioners in the struggle to bring an end to the Rhodesian racist regime.
 The book made an enormous impact at the time and thirty years later has become an undisputed modern classic.
 Following his PhD, David travelled extensively in Africa writing films and drama documentaries for the BBC and continuing to write plays for major companies and venues.

 David has connected scholarship, and geographical and cultural differences with complete disregard for conventional boundaries: educating through performance and taking every opportunity to help younger and less well-placed artists at each stage of a career that is currently at its height.
 He is a fine example of practising the characteristics of an anthropological informed mindset appraising the contemporary world.’

 He was co-producer of ‘The Walk - Little Amal’ which was named as the No 1 theatre event of 2021 in London by the Observer, received the Time Out London Award for the Best Public Theatre event 2021 and was named by Time Out New York as the best art exhibit of 2022, as well as one of the best theatre events of 2022 by the New York Times.
+Amal has received the Livingstone Award of the Royal Scottish Geographical Society for services to humanity.